 (Math + Philosophy) > NASA > Visual Effects > MFA > VR > UX

-> My interest in user-centered design goes back to the beginning of my career when I worked on the Web Technologies Team at NASA’s Jet Propulsion Laboratory.
-One of my roles at JPL was Implementation Lead for a suite of web-based applications used on the Cassini mission to Saturn.
-I functioned as the bridge between users and developers, representing user needs through all phases of product planning, design and implementation.
+My interest in user-centered design goes back to the beginning of my career when I worked on the Web Technologies Team at NASA’s Jet Propulsion Laboratory.
+Working on the design and development of web-based project management tools, I functioned as the bridge between users and developers, representing user needs through all phases of product planning, design and implementation.
 It was a role I relished, as technology evangelist, information architect and people-person/problem-solver.

 After JPL, I moved into Visual Effects, working on such films as Lord of the Rings and Chronicles of Riddick.
 However, I always maintained a fascination with the tools and technology that facilitate creation, connection and storytelling.
 I remember from my studies in philosophy, the idea that our use of tools is possibly what separates humans from our animal counterparts, maybe even responsible for what we call ‘culture.’

 Tools and technology fascinate me, but not in and of themselves.
 How they contribute to a richer human experience and serve the people who use them, is something I came to realize I wanted to play a much greater role in.

 Along with freelancing/consulting on projects ranging from UX/Product Design to CG asset creation for product development, I am also a multi-platform visual artist.
 I have an MFA in fine art media and recent projects utilize VR and other media to explore issues surrounding language and gender.